How This Chartered Accountant Started a New Life in Tokyo, Japan as an Expat

 Opportunities for Finance Professionals:

-- You can connect with their Consultants on networking platforms like LinkedIn etc to discuss suitable opportunities.
+- You can connect with their consultants on networking platforms like LinkedIn, etc., to discuss suitable opportunities.

-- Bilinguals remain high in demand as the official language of communication in most companies (even foreign MNCs) is Japanese.
+- Bilinguals remain in high demand as the official language of communication in most companies (even foreign MNCs) is Japanese.

 - Many companies also offer internal work-profile changes as part of their career advancement strategies.

-What Finance Qualifications are Recognized in Japan
+What Financial Qualifications are Acceptable in Japan?

 - ICAI does not have a Mutual Recognition Agreement with the JICPA (Japanese Institute of Certified Public Accountants).